mne-tools/mne-python/doc/contributing.rst

 tutorial and example files.
-If you have created or modified an example or tutorial, you should instead run :samp:`PATTERN={<REGEX_TO_SELECT_MY_TUTORIAL>} make html_dev-pattern` to render all the documentation and additionaly execute just your example or tutorial (so you can make sure it runs successfully and generates the output / figures you expect).
+If you have created or modified an example or tutorial, you should instead run :samp:`PATTERN={<REGEX_TO_SELECT_MY_TUTORIAL>} make html_dev-pattern` to render all the documentation and additionally execute just your example or tutorial (so you can make sure it runs successfully and generates the output / figures you expect).

 After either of these commands completes, ``make show`` will open the locally-rendered documentation site in your browser.
 Additional ``make``